Monteverde in 3 Days

 View from Hotel Santa Fe

-After a little rest, we take a walk into town.
+After a little rest, we take a walk into Monteverde.
 We’re a mile above sea level and there’s a fierce wind.
 We only progress a few metres before deciding jumpers are in order.
 The walk into town is down a steep hill.

 Volcano with fire extinguisher